 Chictopia sellers carry fashion forward products and ensure great customer experience.
 Click here if you are interested in selling your merchandise on Chictopia.

 I live on Long Island, and the most important thing that we did, in my eyes anyways, was that we stocked up on ice (to put in coolers with all of our perishable foods), gas for our cars (gas stations are really being hit up and most are running out of gas because people need gas for both cars and generators), and we made sure everything outside was tied down safely!
 A friend of mine who lives very near by actually lost her trampoline!
 It flew over their fence and got stuck, and they had to cut it down.
-Adios, childhood :/ but we definitely could’ve been hit a lot worse, and I’m very glad my friends and family are safe!posted over 1 year ago
+Adios, childhood :/ but we definitely could’ve been hit a lot worse, and I’m very glad my friends and family are safe!posted almost 2 years ago

 Thanks for the responses!
 Unfortunately, I’ve asked too late but still had a good supply of food.
 My experience with Hurricane Sandy was surreal in my eyes because this had never happened in New York before.
 We experienced flooding up to 4 feet and it was just really bad.
 It’s something that I’ve always watched on the news but never seen in real life.
 Aside from property damages and power outages, there were also the cases of looters taking advantage of stores that didn’t have power or security.
 Some people just disappoints me.